lithos13/FalckCase/README.md

 ![image](https://github.com/lithos13/FalckCase/assets/68198144/596b23d3-0f42-4ac3-b734-aa53619cabc5)

-5. After cleaning the data, let's move on to create a filter that gives us only `the movies filmed after the year 2000`.
+5. After cleaning the data, let's move on to create a filter that gives us only `movies filmed in the year 2000 and later`.
    By using the 'Filter DataTable' activity as shown in the following image:

    ![image](https://github.com/lithos13/FalckCase/assets/68198144/3fd3cc28-a095-4b20-a184-8152256dc81d)